fionameisner/fionameisner/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?size=19&multiline=true&width=450&lines=Hi%2C+I'm+Fiona%2C+and+welcome+to+my+GitHub%F0%9F%91%8B;Hola%2C+soy+Fiona+y+bienvenido+a+mi+GitHub%F0%9F%96%96)](https://git.io/typing-svg)
   __________________________________
- I am a recent graduate in the field of Data Science.
-I also have a bachelor's degree in Information Technology.
+ I have a bachelor's degree in Information Technology.

 I found my passion in data science soon after I finished my bachelor's degree.
 I then decided to take the next step and enroll in a few courses for data science.
 My most recent course was at LearningFuze.
 Here, I was able to gain the knowledge and skills that I need to further my career in the data science field.